KanishqJOD/algo-problem-service/README.md

 ## How routing is working in the project

      -/api/v1/problems/ping
-       - because the route starts with /api
-        /api            -> /v1    -> /problems                  -> /ping
-        apiRouter -> v1Router -> problemRouter -> problemController
+       - because the route starts with /api for api route /api            -> /v1    -> /problems                  -> /ping apiRouter -> v1Router -> problemRouter -> problemController